kozo2/bioconductor.org/content/about/community-advisory-board.md

 ### Is there a recommended way for community members to give suggestions to the CAB?

-We are happy to receive suggestions and feedback and recommend reaching us via email (cab@bioconductor.org) or by messaging us on the #community-advisory-board channel of the Bioconductor community slack ([slack.bioconductor.org](https://slack.bioconductor.org/)).
+We are happy to receive suggestions and feedback and recommend reaching us via email (cab@bioconductor.org) or by messaging us on the #community-advisory-board channel of the Bioconductor community chat ([chat.bioconductor.org](https://chat.bioconductor.org/)).
 (See also: A for the previous Q.)

 ### Are there any big new CAB projects or plans on the horizon?